What is an Alpaca?

 Is there more than one type of alpaca?

 Yes – there are two types, the Huacaya with its dense and crimped fleece which feels soft to the touch and the Suri which looks as though it has dreadlocks as the fleece hangs in narrow locks.
 The Suri fleece should be fine, silky and with a lustrous sheen which feels cool when touched.
-We at Old Brick Farm have chosen to breed Huacayas.
+We chose to breed Huacayas.
 Their fleeces should be fine, bright, dense and free from course hairs and above all feel lovely.

 How long do they live?